Use Assets | RS

 ℹ️

-• If you need to access systems through a Jumpoint when no user is available, make sure the public portal permissions and your account permissions are set either to disable prompting or to default to Allow.
+• If you need to access systems through a Gateway when no user is available, make sure the public portal permissions and your account permissions are set either to disable prompting or to default to Allow.

 Local or Remote RDP shortcuts